-Statside media reports have questioned Tether’s solvency.
-Its creators say each token is backed $1, and they tokens serve as a proxy for dollars on many cryptocurrency exchanges, but critics have alleged the token is not fully backed and is used to prop up the price of bitcoin.
+Stateside media reports have questioned Tether’s solvency.
+Its creators say each token is backed by $1, and the tokens serve as a proxy for dollars on many cryptocurrency exchanges, but critics have alleged the token is not fully backed and is used to prop up the price of bitcoin.

-Coinmarketcap.com says Tether is the second most liquid cryptocurrency, with a volume of $2.83 billion per day.
+Coinmarketcap.com says Tether is the second most liquid cryptocurrency, with a volume of $2.83 billion a day.